Zones and Players

 Players

 Section titled “Players”A player is an audio source.
-Each player can load audio from one of three source types:
+Each player is one of these types:

-- Input device — Capture live audio from a microphone, line-in, or other input
+- Input — Capture live audio from a microphone, line-in, or an ASIO input channel.

-- Loopback — Capture audio output from another device (what-you-hear recording)
+- Loopback — Capture the audio output of another device (what-you-hear).

 Each player has its own: